 Next, in phenotypic correlational and regression analyses, we estimated associations between the music engagement factor(s) from the first step with the age 12 IQ and an age 16 Verbal Ability latent variable.
 When fitting this model, we first ensured that the common pathway model of the age 16 verbal ability measures fit well and tested for evidence that means and residual variances of certain measures needed to be freed across twin and biological/adoptive sibling subsamples (particularly the WISC and WAIS tests where participants completed different versions).
 Indeed, model fit was substantially improved by freeing the means for age 12 IQ and age 16 WAIS vocabulary, and freeing variances for age 12 IQ and age 16 WAIS vocabulary.
 In models with measures that did not have identical variances, standardized estimates are presented separately for each sample (covariances estimates were still constrained to be equal across sample, which did not impact model fit, but the total correlations differ because of the freed residual variances).
 See supplement Figure S2 for the multivariate model of the age 16 Verbal Ability alone.

 Finally, to the extent we observed phenotypic associations between Musical Instrument engagement and Verbal Ability factors, we decomposed these associations into their genetic and environmental components using genetic models.
 In these analyses we examined both a bivariate Cholesky decomposition and a direction of causation model (Heath et al., 1993), which compares the model fit of the bivariate Cholesky with a model in which music engagement directly predicts later verbal ability.
 In this latter model, we still estimate ACE paths on music engagement and verbal ability factors, but the Cholesky cross-paths are replaced with a single phenotypic path.
-If the latter model fits no worse than the Cholesky, the model is more consistent with a causal association between the music engagement phenotype on later verbal ability, rather than shared genetic or environmental influences.
+If the model with a single phenotypic path fits worse than the Cholesky model, this is evidence against a causal association between music engagement and later verbal ability.
+If the latter model fits no worse than the Cholesky, this is consistent with a casual association (but would not necessarily prove causation).
+In other words, if one trait causes the other, then the ACE factors affecting music engagement only indirectly influence the second trait verbal ability through the direct phenotypic path, especially when the two traits differ in models of inheritance (i.e., if music engagement but not verbal ability have shared environmental influences, those shared environmental influences on music engagement could only influence verbal ability through the music engagement phenotype).

 Power.
 Analyses were based on a secondary data source collected about 20 years ago.
 The original data collection effort was not designed with this specific analysis in mind, so all subjects with available data were included and no a priori power calculation was conducted.
 Post-hoc power calculations (Soper, 2018) confirmed that analyses were well-powered to detect small phenotypic correlations among music engagement latent factors and their potential correlations with IQ and verbal ability.
 Specifically, to achieve 80% power detect correlations of r=.10 with 14 measured variables, 4 latent variables, α=.05, the estimated minimum N was 1,454.
 This calculation did not consider the non-independence of data nested within families, which should have little effect on this phenotypic power (and nesting within families was controlled for in the actual analyses).